Sometimes all you need is a vigorous stirring of your internal pot to make major progress.

 Sometimes, my clients and I do our mise en place along the way.
-We dive into coaching – the part we think of as fun, like throwing the chopped onions into the sizzling-hot pan – and when we run into an Innerling, we stop in our tracks, name that aspect, spend a little time getting to know it, and then we take all of that back to the stove with us.
+We dive into coaching – the part we think of as fun, like throwing the chopped onions into the sizzling-hot pan – and when we run into an Innerling or the hint of an unrecognized Value, we stop in our tracks, name that aspect, spend a little time getting to know it, and then we take all of that back to the stove with us.

 And it works.
 Every time.
 But not as well as when the mise en place happens at the beginning, laying the foundation for all the work to come.

-In the one-day Innerling Intensive, we do just that.
+In this intensive, You, the Foundations, we do just that.

 Instead of julienned vegetables and condensed soup bases, you’ll end the intensive with:

-- A workbook of your very own wisdom captured throughout the day to refer back to on the rough days.
+- A workbook of your very own wisdom captured throughout the day to refer back to on the challenging days.